Colosseum – Flavian Amphitheater, Rome

-The Colosseum (Italian: Colosseo), or Flavian Amphitheater in Rome is a monumental amphitheater dating to the 1st century AD and one of the world’s most visited archaeological sites.
+The Colosseum (Italian: Colosseo), or Flavian Amphitheater, in Rome is a monumental building dating to the 1st century AD and one of the world’s most visited archaeological sites.

-The name Colosseum dates back to the middle ages, the ancient Romans actually called the structure actually was Amphiteatrum Flavium (Flavian Amphitheater), from the name of the Flavian dynasty to which the three emperors under whom the building was constructed belonged: Vespasian, Titus, and Domitian.
+The name Colosseum dates back to the middle ages, the ancient Romans called the structure Amphiteatrum Flavium (Flavian Amphitheater), from the name of the Flavian dynasty to which the three emperors under whom the building was constructed belonged: Vespasian, Titus, and Domitian.

 The amphitheater’s site was that of an artificial lake part of the Domus Aurea, the enormous residence built by emperor Nero near the Roman Forum.

 The Colosseum is the largest amphitheater ever built, with room for up to 50,000 people (some scholars estimate an even larger number of about 70,000).
-To keep track of a so large audience, each sector and seat had reference numbers which corresponded to those reported on the visitor tickets so that all spectators knew in advance where their places exactly were, not much differently from what happens in modern opera houses and sports arenas; traces of the red paint used to mark those seat numbering are still visible today.
-Prominent Roman personalities had their private space, identified with their name or status instead that by a number, including a special loge reserved to the emperor and his guests.
-The best positions were in the lower part of the tiered seating space, while the upper rows were reserved to the plebs.
+To keep track of a so large audience, each sector and seat had reference numbers that corresponded to those reported on the visitor tickets so that all spectators knew in advance where their places exactly were, not unlike what happens in modern opera houses and sports arenas; traces of the red paint used to mark those seat numbering are still visible today.
+Prominent Roman personalities had their private space, identified with their name or status and not by a number, including a special loge reserved for the emperor and his guests.
+The best positions were in the lower part of the tiered seating space, while the upper rows were reserved for the plebs.

-This complex ticketing system was necessary also because the shows were always free and therefore highly popular among the common people, and to direct noblemen and personalities to the sectors reserved to them and not to mix-up persons of different social classes was considered something to pay great attention to, at those times.
+This complex ticketing system was necessary also because the shows were always free and therefore highly popular among the common people, and to direct noblemen and personalities to the sectors reserved for them and not to mix up persons of different social classes was considered something to pay great attention to, at those times.

-Reconstruction of the original aspect of the Colosseum, from an architectural model of the imperial Rome on view in the Museo della Civiltà Romana; note in the upper right corner the colossal statue of emperor Nero, from which the amphiteater possibly took its medieval name
+Reconstruction of the original aspect of the Colosseum, from an architectural model of the imperial Rome on view in the Museo della Civiltà Romana; photo by seier+seier (CC BY-NC 2.0).

-The most popular events taking place in the Flavian Amphitheater included gladiator’s fights, mock battles (including naval ones, called naumachiae), capital executions, and animal fights, as well as less sanguinary spectacles such as theatrical performances, circus shows, and sports games.
+Most popular events taking place in the Flavian Amphitheater included gladiator fights, mock battles (including naval ones, called naumachiae), capital executions, and animal fights, as well as less sanguinary spectacles such as theatrical performances, circus shows, and sports games.

-To the best of our knowledge, the last shows took place in the Colosseum in 523 AD, though the structure could had been sporadically used for some time.
+To the best of our knowledge, the last shows took place in the Colosseum in 523 AD, though the structure could have been sporadically used for some time.

-The end of the of the arena as a public venue was the consequence of various concurrent factors: the decadence and then the “fall” of the Western Roman Empire in the 5th century, the consequent drop of the population of Rome from the over a million of people it had in the 1st century AD to few tens of thousands – so that the amphitheater became greatly oversized and impractical -, and the Christian clergy and new “barbaric” sovereigns dislike the for the bloody games for which the structure was once renowned and which eventually led to the end of the ludi gladiatori (gladiators’ games) across the whole former empire.
+The end of the arena as a public venue was the consequence of various concurrent factors: the decadence and then the “fall” of the Western Roman Empire in the 5th century, the consequent drop of the population of Rome from over a million people it had in the 1st century AD to few tens of thousands – so that the amphitheater became greatly oversized and impractical -, and the Christian clergy and new “barbaric” sovereigns disliked it for the bloody games for which the structure was once renowned and which eventually led to the end of the ludi gladiatori (gladiators’ games) across the whole former empire.